SF-Tec/pyvium/README.md

-# PYVIUM CORE
+# PYVIUM

-Simple Python wrapper around the "Software development driver DLL" for IviumSoft.
+Tiny Python wrapper around the "Software development driver DLL" for IviumSoft.

 # Important:
 This module uses a dll from the IviumSoft application.
 You need to have this software installed on a Windows machine.
 The IviumSoft application can be downloaded from here: https://www.ivium.com/support/#Software%20update